Spratiher9/Spratiher9/README.md

 * Seedr-Client🛸 : Asynchronous + Synchronous python wrapper of the Seedr.cc service.
 * SparkDataset📑 : Easy Instant access to over 750+ Standard datasets in the form of Spark Dataframes.
 * Sparkora🤖 : Powerful rapid automatic EDA and feature engineering library with a very easy to use API.
+* Exelog🩺 : Meticulous logging for Apache Spark applications end to end from driver to executors.
 * More things cooking..🐱‍🏍